MoveOnOrg/giraffe/README.md

 ## Uglify and minify assets

-Setting ENV=production in .env ensures that assets are minified in gulp tasks that run before deployment.
+Setting ENV=production in .env ensures that assets are minified in tktktkgulp tasks that run before deployment.
 To uglify, set ENV=LOCAL before running `gulp` or `gulp watch`.

 ## Evolving specific comps into a design system